Garry Gillard > genealogy >

 I'm pretty sure this was my first birthday.

-My father's mother married again after his father died, and I believe this is my Aunt Ethel, one of the twin children of that second marriage.
-If so, that must be one of her two daughters, May or Alma.
-I think it's May (now Dr Edwards) but she has never confirmed it.
+My father's mother married again after his father died, and this (with my mother and me) is my Aunt Ethel, one of the twin children of that second marriage (the other was Keith Hogarth).
+She's holding her older daughter May (later Dr Edwards).

 I'm guessing this was taken just before the (Second) War ended, as I look to be about two.
 Both my mother and I were born during World Wars.